Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ## Introduction

 Qualtrics is an online software to generate surveys that may be used to design psychology experiments, for several reasons.
 First, your university probably has a Qualtrics subscription.
 Qualtrics is also [very compatible](https://researcher-help.prolific.co/hc/en-gb/articles/360009224113-Qualtrics-Integration-Guide#heading-1) with the participants recruitment platform [Prolific](https://www.prolific.com/).
-Thanks to its easy-to-use graphical interface, no programming experience is required to build an experiment on Qualtrics.
+Also, thanks to its easy-to-use graphical interface, no programming experience is required to build an experiment on Qualtrics.

 However, designing experiments with Qualtrics can be challenging!
 While it is possible to use [Javascript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) in your questions and add some logic or randomization to your experiment using the [Survey flow](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/survey-flow-overview/), Qualtrics ultimately remains a "point and click" software.